docgyneco69/chut/README.md

 # chut
-> CHUT is a simple shell executable to mut or increase/decrease the system audio volume on Mac OS X.
+> CHUT is a simple shell executable to mute, increase or decrease the system audio volume on Mac OS X.

 > USAGE chut [][-][--][+][++]
       no arg will mute (default)